John-M-Witt/Portfolio_Website/README.md

 ## Achieved Objectives

 * Created wireframes and associated prototype using Figma
-* Website comprised of XX% HTML, XX% CSS and XX% JavaScript
+* Website comprised of approximately 73% HTML, 20% CSS and 7% JavaScript
 * JavaScript enables users to click through each skill on the skills page
 * Developed locally using Microsoft (MS) Visual Studio (VS) Code
 * Utilized MS VS to implement git versioning